in-the-keyhole/khs-syntax-tree-transformer/README.md

 ## DB2

 The POC aims to translate Cobol programs or stored procedures that use DB2, to Java code that uses an ORM.
-As a first step in proof-of-concdpt persistence, we translate simple DB2 programs to demo Java code that uses DB2 Express.
+As a first step in proof-of-concept persistence, we translate simple DB2 programs to demo Java code that uses DB2 Express.

 The DB2 Express runs in a Docker container.
 There are no pooled connections.
 This is just a POC step.